ros-mobile-robots/ros-mobile-robots.github.io/docs/grove_motor_driver.md

 ### ROS Wrapper

-To use the available library of the Grove I2C motor driver in ROS we need to create a wrapper node.
+To use the available library of the Grove I2C motor driver in ROS we need to create a wrapper node, called `motor_driver`.
+The topic `/2wd_robot/cmd_vel` uses the Twist message to send commands to the motor.
+These commands can be published with nodes from the navigation stack.